scalolli/TaskStateFreeValidationWorkshop/README.md

+My attempt at trying to go through this workshop and learn how to use Cats more in everyday code.

 # Nice Scalaz (and Cats) monads you want to use: State, Free, Task, as well as Validation

 Workshops will require SBT, some nice editor IDE and Git.